-In tandem with the centers and corridors strategy, the Plan aims to weave nature into Portland's neighborhoods, and direct growth where it is environmentally sustainable and cost-effective to serve.
-This Plan moves beyond the simplistic notion that the environment can be fully protected by environmental zoning; planning decisions must consider the entire watershed.
+Environmental resource issues also were integrated into the urban design policies and the centers and corridors strategy.
+For instance, the Plan aims to weave nature into Portland's neighborhoods, and direct growth where it is environmentally sustainable and cost-effective to serve.